Community members

 Our vibrant network of low carbon community groups are at the heart of the Low Carbon Hub.

-Over 40 Oxfordshire based low carbon community groups have joined our network.
-As part of the network their group gets access to:
+50 Oxfordshire-based low carbon community groups have joined our network.
+They get access to:

 - Networking events to find out more about activities likeminded groups are organising across the County